kevinw/eng/notes/BLOAT.md

 # bloat
+- define_constants loads the same set of #import modules for both the host and the plugin, but that's probably not neccessary
 - mouse pick:
     at least disable it while the editor is away. make sure it's not running in the gpu unless we're moving the mouse